About

 • How disciplined thinking stabilises uncertainty

-Experience has reinforced that most failure is gradual before it is visible.
+Experience has reinforced that most failure is gradual before it becomes visible.
 Strong systems prevent quiet decline.

 Personal Context